jackmedda/C-Fairness-RecSys/reproducibility_study/Wu_et_al/.github/README.md

 ## 3. Input Data Preparation and Hyper-parameters Setting
-The input data can be generated with the script `generate_input_data.py` inside **/reproducibility_study/Preprocessing** by using the generation commands inside the same file or the [REPRODUCE.md](../../../Preprocessing/REPRODUCE.md) file inside the same folder.
+The input data can be generated with the script `generate_input_data.py` inside **/reproducibility_study/Preprocessing** by using the generation commands inside the same file or the [REPRODUCE.md](../../Preprocessing/REPRODUCE.md) file inside the same folder.
 Once you specified the selected metadata for the dataset and sensitive attribute, you need to add the argument `--create_fairgo_input_data` to generate the input files for this paper.
 You must copy the files from the related directory and copy them inside the directory **filtered(20)_lastfm_1K_reproduce_data** for Last.FM 1K and **movielens_1m_reproduce_data** for MovieLens 1M.

-We used the following hyper-parameters:
+The embedding of the GCN baseline have been created using the following hyper-parameters:
-- learning rate for all the optimizers: 0.005
+- GCN embedding size: (MovieLens 1M: 64, Last.FM 1K: 128)
-- filtered embeddings size: 64
+- GCN learning rate: (MovieLens 1M: 0.01, Last.FM 1K: 0.005)

-For each dataset we used the following hyper-parameters:
+The parameters selected for the filtering mitigation approach are:
-- MovieLens 1M:
+- **MovieLens 1M**:
-    - &#955; = 0.1
+    - d_optimizer learning rate (Learning rate of the discriminators optimizer): 0.01
-    - 3 layers for each filter network with hidden layers size: [128,64]
+    - f_optimizer learning rate (Learning rate of the filters optimizer): 0.005
-    - 4 layers for each discriminator with hidden layers size: [16,8]
+    - &#955; (lambda): 0.2
-- Last.FM 1K:
+- **Last.FM 1K**:
-    - &#955; = 0.2
+    - d_optimizer learning rate (Learning rate of the discriminators optimizer): (Gender: 0.005, Age: 0.01)
-    - 4 layers for each filter network with hidden layers size: [128,64,32]
+    - f_optimizer learning rate (Learning rate of the filters optimizer): (Gender: 0.01, Age: 0.005)
-    - 4 layers for each discriminator with hidden layers size: [16,8,4]
+    - &#955; (lambda): 0.3

 ## 4. Code Execution
 The code to train the GCN and save the embeddings can be executed with the following command in Windows inside the folder **code/code_ml** for MovieLens 1M or inside the folder